 Outlook Error “Your Organization’s Policies are Preventing”

-You may have come across an error that restricts you from opening hyperlinks while using Microsoft Outlook.
-Depending upon your version of Outlook, this error varies but the actual problem is the same.
-This issue has been addressed several times on Microsoft website because a lot of Windows users started receiving this problem whenever they tried to open a hyperlink from within their Outlook program.
+You may have encountered an error that prevents you from opening hyperlinks while using Microsoft Outlook.
+Depending on your version of Outlook, this error varies, but the underlying problem remains the same.
+This issue has been addressed several times on the Microsoft website because many Windows users started receiving this error whenever they tried to open a hyperlink from within their Outlook program.

-On versions 2007 & 2010 of Outlook, you may come across a different error i.e. “This operation has been cancelled due to restrictions in effect on this computer.
-Please contact your system administrator”.
+In versions 2007 and 2010 of Outlook, you may come across an error such as, “This operation has been cancelled due to restrictions in effect on this computer.
+Please contact your system administrator.”

 Your Organization’s Policies are Preventing